 Ben Sachs, Principal Investigator.
 Dr. Sachs first got involved in research in Dr. James Cherry’s Laboratory of Molecular Neurobiology & Behavior at Boston University, where he majored in Biochemistry/Molecular Biology and Psychology.
 He then joined the Biomedical Sciences Graduate Program at the University of California-San Diego where he joined Dr. Katerina Akassoglou’s lab in the Department of Pharmacology.
 After completing his dissertation describing a novel signaling pathway downstream of the p75 neurotrophin receptor, he joined Marc Caron’s laboratory in the— Department of Cell Biology at Duke University where he first began performing research related to mental health – investigating the consequences of brain serotonin deficiency.
 Dr. Sachs came to Villanova in 2015 and started his lab here in 2016.
 When not demonstrating gross violations of laboratory safety guidelines to his children, Dr. Sachs enjoy spending time with his wife, two daughters, dog, and African Grey parrot.

-Michelle Karth – Graduate Research Assistant.
+Michelle Karth – Master’s Thesis Student.
 Michelle is performing her Master’s thesis in the lab.
 For her project she is evaluating the effects of chronic consumption of a high fat diet on anxiety- and depression- like behaviors in wildtype and serotonin-deficient mice.

-Stephen Gironda, Stephen is performing his Master’s Thesis work in the lab.
-His project involves looking into the effects of environmental enrichment on preventing the development of anxiety- and depression-like behavior and binge drinking following a history of early life stress.
+Stephen Gironda – Graduate Assistant and Master’s Thesis Student.
+Stephen’s project involves looking into the effects of environmental enrichment on preventing the development of anxiety- and depression-like behavior and binge drinking following a history of early life stress.

 Gianna Perez.
 CBN ’19.
 Gianna started working in the lab in 2016 and has been involved in several projects, mostly examining the effects of drugs of abuse and serotonin deficiency on gene expression in the mouse brain.
 After she graduates, she plans to obtain a Ph.D. in Neuroscience.